tagnw/mentorship-knowledgebase/contribution_guide.md

 TODO

-## Recommendations
+## General Recommendations

+* When in doubt, just contribute and don't worry about formatting.

+## Naming Conventions

 * Always spell out abbreviations when used for the first time on a page.
+* Use a hyphen instead of a space in folder names.
-* Use underscore for spaces in filenames within the Knowledgebase.
+* Use an underscore instead of a space in filenames.
-* When in doubt, just contribute and don't worry about formatting.

 ## What is the structure of the knowledgebase?